tchitchek-lab/Genotate.life/README.md

 ## Installation of the postfix system

 The Genotate web plaform can notify users by emails when annotation analyses are finished.

-The postfix system needs to be installed using the following command:
+We  suggest to use the postfix system, which can be installed using the following command:
 ```
 apt-get install postfix
 ```